tomysaman/learning-notes/mac/mac-setup.md

 Use [this page](https://formulae.brew.sh/) to check the formula name and the command to run installation

 Install these:
-- Mac Ports:
-  - [Mac Ports](https://www.macports.org/install.php) - Note that we would need to reinstall Mac Ports every times there is a major MacOS upgrade
-  - Putty
 - Web browsers:
   - Chrome
   - Firefox